corsego/saas/README.md

 * if payment is successful, `subscription.ends_at` is delayed by `Plan.interval`
 * if a user cancels a subscription, subscription is deleted & he can not access the specific controllers.

+There are 2 payment collection methods:
+* send invoice - send an invoice that a customer has to manually pay
+* charge automatically - attempt to bill default connected credit card at period end => The default subscription model in the app right now is more like **send invoice** where a user has to pay manually.

 Benefits:
 * Most simple approach to subscriptions
 * User controls his expences: only one-time payments.
 Good for user budget control :)